-On October 9th & 10th, 2012 the Nautilus Institute and the Woodrow Wilson International Center for Scholars will co-host the New Approach to Security in Northeast Asia: Breaking the Gridlock Workshop in Washington, DC.
+On October 9th & 10th, 2012 the Nautilus Institute and the Woodrow Wilson International Center for Scholars co-hosted the New Approach to Security in Northeast Asia: Breaking the Gridlock Workshop in Washington, DC.
 The meeting seeks to define a complement to containment, the default position of US policy towards the DPRK, via a comprehensive regional security settlement that enables states to accede, and then to commit in appropriate groupings to resolve those security issues that are salient given history, their capacity, and their interest.

 On November 11, 2011 the Nautilus Institute co-hosted the East Asia Nuclear Security Workshop, which addressed the robustness of proposals to establish a nuclear weapons-free zone in the Northeast Asia region.